keithbuhler/keithbuhler.github.io/fun.md

 -------

-1. The Buhler Report: Thoughtful dialogue on timeless truths and current events.
-2. Reading Intentionally: How to read more books
 3. How to lead a discussion (video)
 4. Inklings Info: Ebooks, lists, and info on the Oxford Dons.
 5. Advice to Philosophers Interviews with big name philosophers.